yuliaosnova/06-03-2024_front/README.md

 	The cart is saved in local storage.

 - history page
-	Users can find their orders on this page using their email.
+	Users can find their orders on this page using their email